Castaway429/Guess-the-Number/README.md

 A simple game where you must guess a randomly generated number

-This is played in the console log rather than in any sort of html format.
+This is played in the console log rather than with any sort of html.
+It also tells you how many tries you took to guess the number.